 - Veggie Capsules (Your choice of filler: Sucrose, Mannitol, Acidophilus, Loxoral, Vitamin C or other)

 - Ultra Low Dose Naltrexone (ULDN)

 What is Naltrexone?

 Naltrexone was synthesized as an orally active competitive opioid receptor antagonist and was approved by the FDA for the treatment of opioid addiction in 1984.
 An opioid antagonist blocks the opioid receptors in your brain.
 These receptors are meant to respond to endorphins.
 Opioids attach to these same receptors and produce a similar result.
 They block pain, slow breathing, and produce generally calming and anti-depressing effect.
 As an opioid blocker, Naltrexone prevents opioids from attaching to your receptors and producing this result.
-Naltrexone is available commercially and are used for the treatment for opioid addition in dosages from 50 to 100mg daily.
+Naltrexone is available commercially and is used for the treatment for opioid addiction in dosages from 50 to 100mg daily.
 It works by preventing patients from experiencing the high of opioid drugs, so it is often used while a patient is in recovery to keep them from relapsing.

 What is Low Dose Naltrexone (LDN)?

 LDN refers to daily dosages of naltrexone that are approximately 10% or less of the typical opioid addiction treatment dosage, commonly up to 5mg.
 These dosages are compounded at compounding pharmacies and requires a prescription.
 At the low dosage level, naltrexone exhibits paradoxical properties, including analgesia and anti-inflammatory actions, which have not been reported at larger dosages.
 Studies have shown that it can be beneficial for people with conditions marked by immune system dysfunction.